alice-lorenzi/Group-project/sparql.md

 ![Photo F000257](assets/images/query5-photo-F000257.jpg)

 The results obtained from the **UNION** query are highly revealing.
 Instead of just physical objects, the query retrieved a series of **photographic resources** (F-series and C-series IRIs) depicting the hospital, the main loggia, and specifically the Della Robbia frieze.
-Because these photographic records are accompanied by rich, detailed textual descriptions in the database, we can confidently conclude that the frieze is excellently documented within ArCo.
+Because these photographic records are accompanied by rich, detailed textual descriptions in the database, **we can confidently conclude that the frieze is excellently documented within ArCo**.
 Despite initial difficulties in finding the physical location links, the photographic catalogue provides more than enough solid references and historical data about the frieze to support our research.

 <h2 style="color:#ff0000;">Query 6 — Ordering Results Related to the Ospedale del Ceppo by date</h2>

-This query was designed to **retrieve cultural heritage resources related to the Ospedale del Ceppo** ([https://w3id.org/arco/resource/Site/4215fe83165269413c37c21663c3d94b](https://w3id.org/arco/resource/Site/4215fe83165269413c37c21663c3d94b)) and display them together **with their associated dates**.
+This query was designed to **retrieve cultural heritage resources related to the [Ospedale del Ceppo**](https://w3id.org/arco/resource/Site/4215fe83165269413c37c21663c3d94b) and display them together **with their associated dates**.
 By **ordering the results by date in descending order**, we aimed to identify the most recent records and to obtain a chronological overview of the resources connected to the site.

-<h3 style="color:#ff0000;">Explanation of keywords used:</h3>
+<h3 style="color:#ff0000;">🔬 Explanation of keywords used:</h3>

 - **arco:HistoricOrArtisticProperty**: specifies that the query is looking for resources classified as historic or artistic cultural properties.
 - **rdfs:label**: retrieves the label or name associated with each cultural property.